 How to Grow and Care

-Native to the western Texas, southern New Mexico and south into Mexico.
+Agave lechuguilla is native to western Texas, southern New Mexico, and south into Mexico.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.